Photo by Kent Andersen

 - The Conference Organizing Committee will select abstracts according to relevance to the conference theme, rigor, and novelty.
 All presenters will be personally notified, and their names will be posted on the conference website.
 The abstracts submitted for oral presentations but not selected will be considered for lightening talks and poster presentations.
 We will make every effort to have all submitted abstracts featured in the conference program.

-- Please direct all questions to the Conference Organizing Committee (SERGconference@gmail.com)
+- Please direct all questions to Kate Wildeck with the Local Organizing Committee (SERGconference@gmail.com)

 Who we are: